Table of contents

 The above example adds a new API endpoint to the service which converts the input string to upper case.
 The endpoint is available at /api/v1/example/upper on the HTTP port and example.v1.MySvc/Upper on the gRPC port.

-Run make generate (for Coldbrew cookiecutter) or protoc/buf with grpc-gateway plugin for others to generate the gRPC and HTTP code.
+Run make generate (for ColdBrew cookiecutter) or protoc/buf with grpc-gateway plugin for others to generate the gRPC and HTTP code.

 In your service implement the gRPC server interface